akeneo/pim-docs/developer_guide/installation/docker/installation_docker.rst

 ******************

 You need to download Akeneo PIM.
-This can be done by downloading the archive from our download page https://www.akeneo.com/download, or from our partner portal if you have access to the enterprise edition.
-It can also be downloaded by cloning it from GitHub (https://github.com/akeneo/pim-community-standard for projects or https://github.com/akeneo/pim-community-dev to contribute).
+This can be done by downloading the archive from our download page https://www.akeneo.com/download, or from our `Portal if you have access to the enterprise edition <https://help.akeneo.com/portal/articles/get-akeneo-pim-enterprise-archive.html?utm_source=akeneo-docs>`_.
+It can also be downloaded by cloning it from GitHub
+(https://github.com/akeneo/pim-community-standard for projects or https://github.com/akeneo/pim-community-dev to contribute).